irajeshegde/NammaCollege/README.md

 # NammaCollege
-An android application made with flutter and firebase
+An android application made with flutter and firebase.
+Only Dart files are here.